 “Without mathematics there is no art,” said Luca Pacioli, a contemporary of Da Vinci.

-Just as the Golden Section is found in the design and beauty of nature, it can also be used to achieve beauty and balance in the design of art.
-This is only a tool though, and not a rule, for composition, but learning how to use it can be a great Art 101 lesson on laying out a painting on a canvas.
+Just as the Golden Section is found in the design and beauty of nature, it can also be used to achieve beauty, balance and harmony in art and design.
+It’s a tool, not a rule, for composition, but learning how to use it can be a great Art 101 lesson on laying out a painting on a canvas.

 The Golden Section was used extensively by Leonardo Da Vinci.
 Note how all the key dimensions of the room, the table and ornamental shields in Da Vinci’s “The Last Supper” were based on the Golden Ratio, which was known in the Renaissance period as The Divine Proportion.
 The lines showing Da Vinci’s intricate use of the Divine proportion were creating using PhiMatrix golden ratio design and analysis software: